 What is the Achilles Tendon?

-It is responsible for movements required in order to run or jump, as it affects humans’ ability to stand on their toes.
-It is one of the largest and strongest tendons in the human body, but it is also very susceptible to injury.
-In addition, common afflictions to this part of the foot include tears, ruptures, and damage to the bursa, which is a connecting cushion behind the tendon.
+It is responsible for movements required to run or jump, as it affects humans’ ability to stand on their toes.
+It is one of the largest and most active tendons in the human body, but it is also very susceptible to injury.
+Also, common afflictions to this part of the foot include tears, ruptures, and damage to the bursa, which is a connecting cushion behind the tendon.
 Maintaining the tissue is incredibly important to a serious runner, as it is a vital component in the running process.

 What is Achilles Tendonitis?

 Achilles tendinitis is when the Achilles tendon becomes inflamed.
-One of the major symptoms is a pain in the tendon area, which increases with activity.
+One of the significant symptoms is a pain in the tendon area, which increases with activity.
 Other symptoms are swelling, stiffness, and occasionally the appearance of bone spurs.
-Oftentimes, it comes about as a result of degradation or overuse and can lead to more serious damage if untreated.
+Frequently, it comes about as a result of degradation or overuse and can lead to more serious damage if untreated.

 - Pain, with or without activity